JiashengAtGitHub/Minimum-Snap-Trajectory-Generation-of-the-Quadrotor/README.md

 * The position's 1st derivative is velocity.
 * The position's 2nd derivative, acceleration, corresponds to the quadrotor's attitude.
 * The position's 3rd derivative, jerk, corresponds to the quadrotor's anguler velocity.
-* The position's 4th derivative, snap, corresponds to the quadrotor's anguler acceleration, **which also corresponds to the motors' rotational speed**.
+* The position's 4th derivative, snap, corresponds to the quadrotor's anguler acceleration, which also corresponds to the motors' rotational speed.

 The decription above merely depicts a rough picture.
 If you would like to know the exact correlation, you have to derive the math.
 I don't show my personal derivation here because it was a long and bad-looking derivation, but it makes sense and has passed the test.

+Thus, we need to measure position, velocity, acceleration, anguler velocity, and anguler acceleration to obtain 0th, 1st, 2nd, 3rd, 4th derivative of position.
+* The position can be measured by Vicon or GPS.
+* The velocity can be obtained by displacement divided by sample time.
+* The acceleration can be measured by accelerator.
+* The anguler velocity can be measured by on-board gyroscope.
+* The auguler acceleration can be measured by information above row with sample time.
+So many measurements which has to been done immediately since the quadrotor's initial condition may not be sustainable.
+That's why I recommend set initial condition at hover state.

 * The 3rd part of A corresponds to continuity on each waypoints, here I use 4th derivative.